 If your analysis task supports the configuration parameter SampleInterval, you can decrease the interval.
-(For more information about sample intervals, see Choose the Rate of Ingestion, on page 122).
+(For more information about sample intervals, see Choose the Rate of Ingestion, on page 125).
 Analysis with a GPU is significantly faster than with a CPU and so Media Server can process significantly more frames.
 In the case of face recognition and demographics analysis, which process the output of another analysis task, set the SampleInterval parameter on the first analysis task (face detection).

+'''

 [FaceDetect]

 Type=FaceDetect

 // NumParallel is set because Face Detection uses the CPU for analysis

 NumParallel=8

 FaceDirection=Front

-MinSize=200 pixels

-SampleInterval=0ms
+'''